transcom/mymove/docs/backend.md

 * Use table-driven tests where appropriate.
 * Make judicious use of helper functions so that the intent of a test is not lost in a sea of error checking and boilerplate.
 Use [`t.Helper()`](https://golang.org/pkg/testing/#T.Helper) in your test helper functions to keep stack traces clean.

+#### Coverage

+Always test exported functions.
+Exported functions should be treated as an API layer for other packages.
+Cover the expected behavior and error scenarios as a user of that API.

 #### Models